haoming-ma/haoming-ma.github.io/_pages/publications.md

 As of **June 2025**, Dr. Ma has authored or co-authored **18** peer-reviewed journal articles (including **10** as first or corresponding author) and **15** conference proceedings; his work has been cited **~400** times, with an h-index of **11**.

-Retrieve the full publication list on [Google Scholar](https://scholar.google.ca/citations?user=AcM1KMkAAAAJ&hl=en).
+Retrieve full publication list on [Google Scholar](https://scholar.google.ca/citations?user=AcM1KMkAAAAJ&hl=en).

 ---